44thm0820/gallery-of-horns-82/README.md

 #### Time Estimate of Feature 2

-Number and name of feature: Feature #2: Display images
+Number and name of feature: Feature #2: Allow users to vote for their favorite beast

 Estimate of time needed to complete: 1 hour